4. Logging in

 NEVER add a different user’s ssh public into your authorized_keys file.
 This is a violation of account sharing.

-Generate a different private key and password for each device you plan to use for accessing HPC3.
+Generate a different private key and password for each device you use for accessing HPC3.
 For example, if you two different laptops, generate a private key for each laptop.

 Treat all of your ssh private keys with care.
 If you are on a shared system (e.g. a lab workstation), make sure that file permissions are set such you (and only you) can read and unlock the key with its passphrase.